-Performing Authority:- is the person who receives the Work Permit, Normally a supervisor of the operatives carries out the work.
+Performing Authority: – is the person who receives the Work Permit, normally a supervisor of the operatives carries out the work.
 He shall ensure that he, and all the operatives involved, understands the conditions, limitations, and precautions necessary as stipulated in the Work Permit, and that these are complied with

 - ELECTRICAL SAFETY

 Electrical supply systems shall be maintained in a safe condition and electric connection for construction power shall be provided as per CLIENT procedures all portable electrical equipment shall be 220 volts or lower.
 All overhead supplies shall be protected with suitable goal posts and prominently placed precautionary signs.
 Regular checks and inspections shall be carried out on all electrical equipment’s and recorded with the notice on the piece of equipment confirming it is safe.
 Proper cable management shall be maintained at the site for all times.
-All lighting cables shall be buried or at least 2 metre over the ground.
+All lighting cables shall be buried or at least 2 meter over the ground.
 And where road crossing is their cable shall be buried with appropriate casing pipe.
-Besides this following precautions shall also be taken:
+Besides these following precautions shall also be taken:

 - All switchboards, extension boards, etc, should be protected from rain and water.
 No water logging shall be allowed around switchboards.